*last updated April 2018*

 It physically upsets me to waste food, so I always freeze my bread so I never have to throw any out, or if I see a good deal on fish I stock up my trolley then freeze it when I get home.
 As mentioned above freezing meals you have prepared in bulk is a great way to have lots of homemade healthy meals ready to go!

 Although meat has lots of important nutrients (such as: protein, iron, B12 and zinc), in the western world most people eat more meat than is recommended for a healthy balanced diet.
 Meat is also generally more expensive than vegetarian alternatives such as meat substitutes, beans, lentils and tofu.
 So trying to replace some meat dishes with vegetarian options, or simply reducing the amount of meat in a dish by bulking it out with more vegetables and beans or lentils is usually more cost effective, can add more fibre to a meal, can lower the saturated fat and calorie content of a meal and is better for the environment, what’s not to like!
 Some people like to aim for a vegetarian meal once per week as promoted by the “Meat Free Monday” campaign.

 9. Control Portion Sizes

-Regularly eating more than is needed not only leads to weight gain but is a waste of money, so it is important to learn what an appropriate portion size is.
+Of course the most important thing is eating mindfully and stopping when you are full, but learning about portion sizes can also help with avoiding food waste and saving money.
 Many labels indicate how many portions the product contains or what weight of the food is deemed to be one portion, but I find it easiest to use handy portion guides such as those outlined in this chart.
 Previous tips such as planning meals, freezing food and taking left overs for lunch can all help with portion control as well.